zzzprojects/EntityFramework-Extensions/docs2/pages/articles/soft-delete.md

 ```

 ### Solution
-You can use the **EntityFrameworkManager.PreBulkSaveChanges** property to change state & value from entities prior to the BulkSaveChanges execution
+You can use the **EntityFrameworkManager.PreBulkSaveChanges** property to change state & value from entities prior to the BulkSaveChanges execution.

 ### Example